keptn/keptn.github.io/content/docs/0.3.0/reference/custom-service/index.md

 ## CloudEvents

+Please note that cloudevents have to be sent with with the HTTP header `Content-Type: application/cloudevents+json` to be set.

 Depending on the channel your service is subscribed to, it will receive the payload in the following format:

 ### sh.keptn.new-artifact